mem48/geocompr/main.md

 ###  Vector attribute subsetting

-Because simple feature objects are also data frames (run `class(world)`to verify), you can use a wide range of functions (from base R and other packages) for subsetting them.
 Base R subsetting functions include `[`, `subset()` and  `$`.
 **dplyr** subsetting functions include `select()`, `filter()`, and `pull()`.
 Both sets of functions preserve the spatial components of the data.